Goal-oriented Communication for Fast and Robust Robotic Fault Detection and Recovery: Simulation Results

 \subsection{System Setup and Baselines}

-We perform all robotic simulations using the MuJoCo simulator\cite{mujoco}, in which we design and implement three representative industrial robotic tasks with increasing levels of difficulty. \textbf{Workpiece Sorting (Easy):} This task requires a single robot to place each workpiece into a container with the matching colour; \textbf{Grocery Packing (Medium):} This task requires multiple robots to pick up grocery items from a table and place them into a bin, with no requirement for item order or placement location; \textbf{Parcel Palletising (Difficult):} This task requires multiple robots to sequentially pick up parcels from a table and place them on a pallet in strict accordance with predefined placement orders and spatial positions.
+{We perform all robotic simulations using the MuJoCo simulator\cite{mujoco}, where we design and implement three representative industrial robotic tasks with increasing levels of difficulty:} { \begin{itemize} \item \textbf{Workpiece Sorting (Easy):} This task requires a single robot to sort three workpieces with different colours by placing each of them into the container with the corresponding colour.
+Accordingly, task success is defined as successfully sorting all three workpieces without being misplaced or unsorted. \item \textbf{Grocery Packing (Medium):} This task requires two robots to pick up grocery items (e.g., milk cartons, bananas, and cup) with different shapes and heights from a table and place them into a bin, without any requirement on the item order or exact placement position.
+Accordingly, task success is defined as successfully placing all target grocery items into the bin with a feasible space allocation. \item \textbf{Parcel Palletising (Difficult):} This task requires two robots to sequentially pick up parcels from a table and place them onto a pallet by following predefined placement orders, where smaller parcels are stacked on top of larger ones.
+Accordingly, task success is defined as successfully palletising all parcels in correct order while ensuring stable stacking. \end{itemize}}

 We also introduce random fault events to simulate manipulation noise in real-world industrial scenarios \cite{9505314}, including \textbf{Unexpected Object Drops (Task-level):} The robot may accidentally release an object during manipulation, reflecting typical execution failures due to unstable grasps or actuation errors in real-world systems; \textbf{Placement Noise (Task-level):} The object may be placed at an unintended position that deviates from the target location; \textbf{External Disturbances (Motion-level):} A human operator may intentionally remove objects or deliberately obstruct the robot’s path, forcing the robot to fail to complete the intended action.